-Quality Education
+1. Quality Education

 The 4th goal, Quality Education, focuses on equitable education for all while promoting education over a lifetime (United Nations, 2015).
-Native Landscapes align with this goal due to the fact that exposure to diverse flora and fauna can help educate students and staff on the necessity of incorporating native and local ecosystems into our communities.
-WWU's campus is often visited by many people, not just students and staff.
+Native Landscapes align with this goal due to the fact that exposure to diverse flora and fauna can help educate community members about the necessity of incorporating native and local ecosystems into our communities.
 The inclusion of educational signage will help promote education about native plants to all ages.
-We also acknowledge that for students to be successful in academics, they have to balance their schoolwork, social lives, and mental health.
-Being around flora and fauna has direct benefits for students' mental health (Akers, 2019), allowing them the space to balance these needs to be successful.

-Sustainable Cities and Communities
+2. Sustainable Cities and Communities

 Focused on the environmental sphere, the 11th goal, Sustainable Cities and Communities, aims to plan more communities to be smaller, walkable, resource-efficient, and self-sufficient (United Nations, 2015).
-Native Landscapes primarily supports this UN goal because it is adding more natural environment to Western's built landscape.
-Western's campus already supports the UN Goal with walkable, bikeable, and bus infrastructure and a diverse selection of trees, shrubs, and understory plants.
+Native Landscapes primarily supports this UN goal because it is adding sustainable options in the York Community Farms.
+Edible native plants are resource-efficient and mostly self-sufficient.
+The plot at the York Community Farm will provide an example of edible plants that can be better for the surrounding ecosystem.
 The more native plants the better for the natural ecosystem.
-Although the grass provides nature spaces around campus, these areas can be more sustainably used and treated with native plantings.
 Native Landscapes still provide usable nature space for students and the greater Bellingham community while also supporting the longevity and effectiveness of natural ecosystem services.

-Life on Land
+3. Life on Land

-Life on Land, the UN's 14th goal focuses on terrestrial landscapes to help maintain biodiversity and natural capital.
+Life on Land, the UN's 14th goal focuses on terrestrial landscapes to help maintain biodiversity and natural capital (United Nations, 2015).
 Native Landscapes is primarily focused on establishing native landscapes that provide natural ecosystem services like habitat, soil building, and water run-off treatment (U.S. Forest Service).
-The monoculture of grass in landscaping has decreased the biodiversity of plants and the lack of habitat has decreased animal diversity (Talbot, 2016).
-Creating diverse landscapes that mimic larger local environments will help extend habitat to Western's campus.
+Creating diverse landscapes that mimic larger local environments will help extend habitat to the York Community Farm.